xSylar7/TASK-Django-M3-Admin/README.md

 1. Add a string representation for the `Pokemon` model that is equal to the instance's `name`.
 2. Add validation for `hp` to be between `50` and `350`.
+3. Make your localizations optional on the admin panel (allow empty values default to your set default).
-3. Run `pytest` and pass all tests.
+4. Run `pytest` and pass all tests.